Also in Coming into hospital:

 The staff wish to make your child's stay in hospital as pleasant as possible.
-The nursing staff will want to find out as much as they can about your child in order to plan their care.
+The nursing staff will want to find out as much as they can about your child in order to plan his or her care.
 It may take up to an hour for the doctors and nurses to examine your child and complete all their paperwork.
-You will find out more about the unit and your child's treatment when admitted.
+You will find out more about the ward and your child's treatment when admitted.

 Before leaving the ward, please check with nursing staff in case they know of any other member of staff who may need to see you.